 The bushwalking track then climbs up to Cowan with a series of timber steps near the top.
 The last few hundred metres is a wide maintenance trail, which crosses a freeway overpass before reaching Cowan station.

-I’ve done this walk a few times, in both directions – it’s a walk that you can do very easily using public transport.
-The advantage of finishing at Brooklyn is that there’s lots of options for a meal or a drink at the end, there’s slightly less elevation gain and you’re finishing the walk with a downhill section.
-Conversely, if you’re up for a more challenging walk you can start at Brooklyn, and finish at Cowan station… or Berowra station… or far as you feel like walking with a number of exit points as you continue south along the Great North Walk.
+I’ve done the Brooklyn to Cowan walk a few times, in both directions – it’s a walk that you can do very easily using public transport.
+The advantage of walking Cowan to Brooklyn is that there’s lots of options for a meal or a drink at the end, there’s slightly less elevation gain and you’re finishing the walk with a downhill section.
+Conversely, Brooklyn to Cowan is a slightly more challenging bushwalk as it has a greater ascent – and if you want to extend the walk you can continue to Berowra station.

 0.0km Brooklyn (Hawkesbury River station) 0.3km Start of Brooklyn Fire Trail on Brooklyn Road 2.6km Brooklyn Dam 7.6km Junction with Great North Walk bushwalking track 10.4km Jerusalem Bay 12.7km Freeway overpass 13.0km Cowan railway station